 I get everything ready by dividing three combinations of ingredients into separate bowls.

-In one bowl, toss the apples with walnuts, vanilla and cinnamon.
-In another bowl, sift together the flour with salt and baking soda.
+In one bowl, toss the apples with walnuts, vanilla extract and cinnamon.
+In another bowl, sift together the flour with kosher salt and baking soda.
 In the third largest mixing bowl, beat the sugar with eggs and oil.

 STEP 2.
 Make the batter